ebrimamaubeh/propfirmcheck/README.md

 This is a NextJS starter in Firebase Studio.

 I made my first commit after creating seo instructions.
-I will not work on more frontend stuffs.
+I will now work on more frontend stuffs.